Ja-xo/cyber-foundations/README.md

 - Written explanations in my own words
 - No shortcuts

-## How I work
-- Daily focused study
-- Hands-on labs
-- Notes written in my own words
-- GitHub used as a learning log

 ## Goal
 Build strong IT and cybersecurity fundamentals before moving into specialization.